minkcv/x86view/README.md

     > R 0 4
     00000000: 00FF 00F0

+We can also write directly to the screen memory.
+0xB8000 is the start address of the screen memory and 0x01 is a smiley face in the [VGA Standard](https://en.wikipedia.org/wiki/Code_page_437)

+    > W B8000 01

+Should show a smiley face in the top left corner.

 #### Jumping
 Now for the fun part.
 You can start code execution at any address using the `J` command.